What You Need to Know About Using Social Media for Top Job Leads

 The Three Steps for Finding Jobs Before They Are Advertised

 To beat the delay in corporate hiring, you must stop following company accounts and start tracking the people who make the hiring choices.
-By setting up private Twitter Lists and signing up for LinkedIn Newsletters from VPs and Directors, you create a direct line to what your future boss is thinking.
+Set up private Twitter Lists and subscribe to LinkedIn Newsletters from VPs and Directors to create a direct line to what your future boss is thinking.
 You are searching for the clues they drop months before any job is officially created.
+LinkedIn alone now has over 450 million active newsletter subscriptions, with top creators reporting open rates above 27%, well above typical email averages.
+The signal you need is already out there, published by the people who will hire you next.

 Create a private Twitter List called "Key Decision Makers."
 Add 20-30 VPs or department heads in your field.
 On LinkedIn, find these same people, click the "Bell" icon to get alerts for their posts, and subscribe to their personal newsletters.
 Spend 10 minutes every morning checking these specific feeds for words like "scaling issues," "new project," or "reorganizing."